George Borg Olivier: Family

-Borg Olivier married Alexandra Mattei in 1943.
+Borg Olivier married Alexandra Mattei on 21 November 1943.
 They had one daughter, Angela, and two sons, Alexander and Peter.
 Alexandra Borg Olivier died on 25 February 2009, aged 87.
 Peter Borg Olivier died 19 April 2012, aged 62.

 Political career

 Private member (1939–1950)

 The 1930s were particularly trying for Maltese society.
 War on the continent caused social and cultural tension on the islands.
 The alignment of local culture with Italy by elements of the social elite appeared to be lackey behaviour towards Fascist Italy.
 The Partito Nazionale of Enrico Mizzi and Sir Ugo P. Mifsud, the party chosen by Borg Olivier, came under strict scrutiny once war broke out in Europe in 1939.
-The war led to the exile of Nationalists supporters, including Enrico Mizzi, one of the main leaders of the Partito Nazionale.
+The war led to the exile of Nationalist supporters, including Enrico Mizzi, one of the main leaders of the Partito Nazionale.
 On 25 June 1939, Borg Olivier addressed his first mass-meeting in Siġġiewi, a village which also hosted his office as notary public: